10 Ways Cultural Identity Has Influenced Asian Art

 Importance of Asian Art and Artists

-The importance of Asian art is too significant to be overlooked, every artist showcases their own unique form of expression which links to their cultural identity and way of doing things.
+The importance of Asian art is too significant to be overlooked in the art world.
+Every artist showcases their own unique form of expression which links to their cultural identity and way of doing things.
 Some famous artists in Asia are well-renowned for their expertise in different niches.
 Such as Persian calligraphy and International Urban Art Figure with A1one and DALeast respectively, their approach to art is unique to say the very least.

 The beauty of artistic expression is that it is different for different people, and varies from culture to culture making it all the more important.
 Another famous Asian artist is Haegue Yang, a South Korean artist for her gender defying approach to art.
 For contemporary art, Zeng Fanzhi is one of the most feted Chinese artists because of his visually and historically complex paintings.